 - TVs in Laundry Rooms

-- In-Room Technology Support Via Appointment with SAIT Staff
+- In-Room Technology Support Via Appointment with Student Affairs IT Staff

-To view a comparison chart and see which amenities are available in specific Residence Halls, please visit the Photos & Descriptions page.
+To view a comparison chart and see which amenities are available in specific Residence Halls, please visit the Photos and Descriptions page.

 Residence Halls vs. Dorms

-At many universities, it is common to hear the word "dorm" to refer to on-campus housing facilities.
-Here at the University of Montana, you will find we call our buildings "residence halls" instead of "dorms."
-We do this as we see our Residence Halls as more than just a place to sleep while living away from home, but as your home away from home.
+At many universities it is common to hear the word "dorm" to refer to on-campus housing facilities.
+Here at the University of Montana, we call our buildings "residence halls" instead of "dorms."
+We do this because we see our Residence Halls as more than just a place to sleep while living away from home, but as your home away from home.

-Residence Halls at the University of Montana are a part of the academic mission for students.
-Students who live in the Residence Halls tend to do better academically and in their social adjustment at the University.
-We offer social and educational opportunities for our students within their Residence Hall.
+Residence Halls at the University of Montana are a part of our commitment to student success.
+Students who live in the Residence Halls tend to do better academically and in their social adjustment to college life.

-We have a talented and highly trained student and professional staff here to assist you with your transition to college and to remain as a resource throughout your entire college career.
-We are proud to be a part of the University experience and proud to have you living in one of our Residence Halls!
+We have a talented and highly trained student and professional staff here who will assist you with your transition to college and remain a resource throughout your entire college career.
+We are proud to be a part of the University experience and excited to welcome you to our Residence Halls!